sergiuprt/sergiuprt.github.io/README.md

 I have worked from 2019 to 2021 as a System Adminitrator.

-Learning and building with [Laravel](https://laravel.com/) since June 2021, building and testing localy with Dowcker and Sail.
+Learning and building with [Laravel](https://laravel.com/) since June 2021, building and testing localy with Docker and Sail.
 ___